 d.
 Employees with disabilities are subject to consideration under Title I of the Americans with Disabilities Act.
 As such, employers can expect employees to submit disability documentation to establish the need for a service animal as a reasonable accommodation at work, as warranted.
 Employees with disabilities seeking approval for a service animal are expected to register with the Human Resources/Payroll Office and, if necessary, establish that an animal meets the service animal definition.

 e.
 Visitors with disabilities who utilize a service animal at NDSU are invited to request accommodations related to their needs (if any) or that of the service animal.
 If additional information or accommodations are needed, visitors may contact the hosting department or event sponsor.
-Both the visitor and the hosting department are invited to consult with the ADA Coordinator in the Office of Equity, Diversity and Global Outreach if accessibility questions surface.
+Both the visitor and the hosting department are invited to consult with the ADA Coordinator if accessibility questions surface.

 f.
 The University may prohibit the use of service animals in certain locations due to health or safety restrictions, where service animals may be in danger or where their use may compromise the integrity of research (e.g., work in the life sciences.)
 Such restricted locations may include, but are not limited to, the following areas: research laboratories, classrooms with demonstration/research animals, wood shops and metal/machine shops, electrical shops, medical and veterinary surgical areas, mechanical rooms, custodial closets, and nuclear research areas.
 Exceptions to restricted areas may be granted on a case-by-case basis by contacting the Disability Services office and the appropriate department and/or laboratory representative.
 The person directing the work in the restricted area will make the final decision based on the nature of the research and the best interest of the service animal.